opengeo-tech/OpenValleyMap/README.md

 # OpenValleyMap

-a shared geospatial database with the borders and toponymy of all the valleys in the Alps
+The open geospatial database of boundaries and the toponymy of all the valleys of the Alps

+# Algorithms

+the construction of the boundaries is generated starting from the datasource using some [projects in qgis](qgis) and a [jupyter notebook](jupyter) with geospatial libraries in python for optimization

 ## Tools